le0daniel/graphql-tools/readme.md

 A middleware is a function that is executed before and after the real resolve function is called.
 It follows an onion principle.
 You can define multiple middleware functions to prevent data leakage on a complete type or on specific fields.

+Middlewares can be defined for a type (applying to all fields) or to a fields.

 **Signature**
 ```php
 use GraphQL\Type\Definition\ResolveInfo;